Pruning Snapdragons

 Pruning is a low-key maintenance task that will both tidy the look of your plants and improve their health.
 Deadheading is a regular garden task that eliminates spent blooms while promoting new growth and new blooms.
 Deadheading will prolong the flowering period of your snapdragons.

-When the summer heat sets in and your snapdragons are no longer putting on new growth, cut back your snapdragons hard, which will make room for summer flowers.
+When the summer heat sets in and your snapdragons are no longer putting on new growth, cut back your snapdragons by about one-third, which will make room for summer flowers.
 This hard pruning also allows your snapdragons time to rejuvenate and prepare for a possible rebloom in late summer to early fall.

 angelonia-wedgewood-blue-improved-flowers.jpg